-In the Department of Correction, this class is accountable for directing all psychological services; in the Department of Mental Health and Addiction Services, functions as the assistant director of psychological services for the department.
+In the Department of Correction this class is accountable for directing all psychological services.In the Department of Mental Health and Addiction Services this class is accountable for acting as the assistant director of psychological services for the department.

-Directs staff and operations of professional psychological services.
+Directs staff of psychological services.

 EXAMPLES OF DUTIES